Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

 Lens modeling is typically done iteratively, starting with a simple lens model and the most obvious sets of multiple images.
-Preliminary lens models can be used to assist in the identification and confirmation of further lensed systems, which in turn are included as constraints in the next iteration.
+Preliminary lens models can be used to assist in the identification and confirmation of further lensed sources, which in turn are included as constraints in the next iteration.
 With more constraints, the complexity and flexibility of the model can be increased.
-The process continues until the model converges on a stable solution, where newly identified systems are reliably predicted by the model and/or adding complexity does not significantly improve the goodness of fit or change the model output that is being sought (e.g., projected mass density, magnification, time delay, etc).
+The process continues until the model converges on a stable solution, where newly identified sources are reliably predicted by the model and/or adding complexity does not significantly improve the goodness of fit or change the model output that is being sought (e.g., projected mass density, magnification, time delay, etc).
 Modeling choices such as the number of halos are continuously evaluated, especially when new evidence is obtained, such as newly measured spectroscopic redshifts.
+Unless stated otherwise, all \lenstool\ models presented in this paper are optimized in the image plane and are run for at least 5000 steps past burn-in.
+All models are constructed using a standard fiducial positional uncertainty in the field between $0\farcs2$ and $0\farcs5$.
+The fiducial positional uncertainty is selected for each model based on the number of constraints in the model, where models with a high number of individual constraints but a low number of spectroscopic redshifts (i.e., models with many lensed source galaxies whose redshifts are optimized within the model) are given more tolerance in the optimization procedure.
+This uncertainty does not reflect the accuracy of the astrometry seen in the JWST imaging, which is incredibly small; it instead reflects the scatter between predicted and observed images typical of parametric lens models \citep{limousin2025}.

 This code was first described in \cite{Diego2005} and later expanded in \cite{Diego2007} to include weak lensing measurements as additional constraints.
-A further development is presented in \cite{sendra2014} where the code migrated from its native free-form nature to a hybrid type of modeling where prominent cluster member galaxies are added into the lens model with a mass distribution that matches the observed light distribution.
+A further development is presented in \cite{sendra2014}, where the code migrated from its native free-form nature to a hybrid type of modeling, where prominent cluster member galaxies are added into the lens model with a mass distribution that matches the observed light distribution.